 The Volume Shadow Copy Service writer is a special component that is running together with VSS-aware application since its installation.
 Most applications that run on Windows these days are VSS-aware.
 It’s rare to find an older server type application that is not.
 In order to get a list of VSS-aware applications installed on a particular operating system, run “vssadmin list writers” in the command line.
 SQL and Exchange are examples of such applications.

 Pic.
 2 An example of VSS writers

 The VSS provider is a component that creates and handles all shadow copies of data on the OS.

-Let’s not go further into VSS details here but conclude that VSS is a Windows OS service developed to make data protection easier in general.
+Let’s not go further into Volume Shadow Copy Service details here but conclude that VSS is a Windows OS service developed to make data protection easier in general.
 It also becomes a baseline for snapshots, which gives virtualization another advantage and makes it flourish.

 What is a Hyper-V snapshot?
 How does it work?